-2. Write why you’re a sponsor in the caption
+Write why you chose to be a sponsor in the caption.

 Need some inspiration?

-Concerned about sharing information about your sponsored child online?
+Concerned about sharing information about the child you sponsor online?

 What if your friends have questions or want to sponsor?